 <schema>

-One might consider generalizing such a validation schema to the extent possible, so that the namespace URI in $objectTypeList, from which the $objectType should be drawn, was automatically construed based on the namespace prefix (module 1) of the newPid instance to be validated.
-This could be achieved by having the namespacePrefix (module 1) expressed as a link with namespace URI, e.g. as fabio in our case above.
-But that would also make the validation schema a bit more complicated, notably the tokenization and separation of modules.
+One might consider generalizing such a validation schema to the extent possible, so that the namespace URI in $objectTypeList, from which the $objectType should be drawn, was automatically construed based on the namespacePrefix (module 1) of the newPid instance to be validated.
+This could be achieved by having the namespacePrefix expressed as a link with a namespace URI, e.g. such as fabio in our case above.
+But that would also make the validation schema a bit more complicated, notably in the tokenization and separation of modules.

-It is also conceivable, to allow for integration of already existing identifier schemes, that a namespace sets its own character set and string-length restrictions, to be declared by the validation rules of that namespace.
-For "narrow" namespaces, lacking defined different object types, possibly since they comprise basically only one type of object (as for e.g. ISBNs and ISSNs) we suggest as default second module value 'NOT' = No Object Type.
+It is also conceivable, in order to allow for integration of already existing identifier schemes, that a namespace sets its own character set and string-length restrictions, to be declared by the validation rules of that namespace.
+For "narrow" namespaces, lacking defined diverse object types, possibly since they comprise basically only one type of object (as for ISBNs and ISSNs) we suggest as a default second module value 'NOT' = No Object Type.
 So we could have an IGSN, International Geo Sample Number , with string-length of objectID set to 9, expressed in this model:

 Example: IGSN.NOT.IECUR0002.2005-03-31.gswa-library

-The identifier should be fully validatable, as a whole or in part (modules), in the corresponding namespace(s).
+The identifier should be fully validatable, as a whole or in parts (modules), in the corresponding namespace(s).
 The last two modules are optional, but they are meant to offer built in data provenance.
 For organisation identifiers, we hope that the recently launched ROR-IDs will become a global standard, like the ORCID for persons.
 Then we could replace the last module in the IGSN-PID above with "05h2dda38".

-The resulting PIDs should be minted within the corresponding namespaces, who would also be the 'custodians' and resolving authorities of their PIDs, responsible for their uniqueness within their namespace.
+The resulting PIDs should be minted within the corresponding namespaces, which would also be the 'custodians' and resolving authorities of their respective PIDs, responsible for uniqueness within the namespace.
 Another task would be to monitor and assign sameAs-properties to PIDs that refer to the same 'thing' in other namespaces.

-It has been suggested that in order to build more connected, cross-linked and digitially accessible Internet content it is necessary to assign recognizable, persistent, globally unique, stable identifiers to ... data objects. .
-The model proposed here aims to make "new" PIDs fully recognizable, universally unique, stable, but always in a well-known context, meaningful, and with a good potential for backup.
+It has been suggested that in order to build more connected, cross-linked and digitally accessible Internet content it is necessary to assign recognizable, persistent, globally unique, stable identifiers to ... data objects. .
+The model proposed here aims to make "new" PID strings that are universally unique, and stable, but with enough meaning to be fully recognizable in a well-known context, and with a good potential for backup.

 Conclusions